What is the BT Switch-off and how will it affect my business?

 - Easy to maintain

 Switching systems can also be relatively seamless and typically take around 10 working days.
-First Class Comms recently enabled our client Cornelsen to upgrade to a VoIP system in under a week and they their business started benefitting from the additional functionality immediately (read the full Cornelsen case study here).
+FCC recently enabled our client Cornelsen to upgrade to a VoIP system in under a week and they their business started benefitting from the additional functionality immediately (read the full Cornelsen case study here).

 Our advice?
 Start looking your options as soon as possible.
 Not only are you more likely to beat the price increases, but you’ll also start benefiting from the added functionality and cost savings sooner rather than later.